landmarco/mechromancy/README.md

 `` python Predict.py with cfg.full_44KHz ``

-to separate the song "Mallory" included in this repository's ``audio_examples`` subfolder into vocals and accompaniment.
+to separate the song "Mallory" included in this repository's ``Wave-U-Net/audio_examples`` subfolder into vocals and accompaniment.
 The output will be saved next to the input file.

 To apply the pretrained model to any song, simply point to its audio file path using the ``input_path`` parameter:

-`` python Predict.py with cfg.full_44KHz input_path="/mnt/medien/Daniel/Music/Dark Passion Play/Nightwish - Bye Bye Beautiful.mp3"``
+`` python Predict.py with cfg.full_44KHz input_path="~/mechromancy/Wave-U-Net/audio_examples/Jimmy Carter Says YES - Gene Marshall.mp3"``

 If you want to save the predictions to a custom folder instead of where the input song is, just add the ``output_path`` parameter:

-`` python Predict.py with cfg.full_44KHz input_path="/mnt/medien/Daniel/Music/Dark Passion Play/Nightwish - Bye Bye Beautiful.mp3" output_path="/home/daniel" ``
+`` python Predict.py with cfg.full_44KHz input_path="~/mechromancy/Wave-U-Net/audio_examples/Jimmy Carter Says YES - Gene Marshall.mp3" output_path="/home/splits" ``

 If you want to use other pre-trained models provided (such as the multi-instrument separator), point to the location of the Tensorflow checkpoint file using the ``model_path`` parameter, making sure that the model configuration (here: ``full_multi_instrument``) matches with the model saved in the checkpoint.
 As an example for the pre-packaged multi-instrument model:

-`` python Predict.py with cfg.full_multi_instrument model_path="checkpoints/full_multi_instrument/full_multi_instrument-134067" input_path="/mnt/medien/Daniel/Music/Dark Passion Play/Nightwish - Bye Bye Beautiful.mp3" output_path="/home/daniel" ``
+`` python Predict.py with cfg.full_multi_instrument model_path="checkpoints/full_multi_instrument/full_multi_instrument-134067" input_path="~/mechromancy/Wave-U-Net/audio_examples/Jimmy Carter Says YES - Gene Marshall.mp3" output_path="/home/splits" ``

 # Dadabots SampleRNN
 ## Generating Metal, Rock, Punk, Beatbox